-As the days tick over and we see out the first week of 2017, a crazy amount of new years resolutions have already morphed into dissolutions.
-The prospect of ‘ losing weight’ , ‘ eating healthy’, ‘to quit drinking’, or ‘ exercise more’ is as ridiculous as it sounds without a firm strategy.
-The prospect of habit change is now a distant memory.
+As the days tick over and we see out the first few weeks of 2019, a crazy amount of New Year’s resolutions have already morphed into dissolutions.
+The prospect of ‘losing weight’, ‘eating healthy’, ‘to quit drinking’, or ‘exercise more’ are ridiculous resolutions without firm strategies at the helm.

-I discovered long ago I sit on the anti-resolutionist (if there is such a thing) side of things.
-Yep, no new years resolutions around here, nor any big goals I am striving to meet.
-I rather go about setting in place family travel and adventures while keeping an open mind to what may be presented during the year with work.
-Rather than relying on one goal, I prefer to bundle up a whole heap of small, positive behaviours that help to keep up a consistent level of goodness throughout the year.
+I discovered long ago I’m an anti-resolutionist (Is there such a word?).
+Yep, no new year’s resolutions around here.
+I prefer to bundle up a whole heap of small, positive behaviours that help maintain a consistent level of goodness throughout the year.

-New Year’s resolutions are about trying to break habits, which is hard, but certainly not impossible to do.
-We think we need to rely on willpower (which, if you’re a regular you will know this isn’t true).
-The moment holidays are over, life returns to normal and undealt with stress, tiredness and constant decision-making lowers susceptibility to returning to the all too common, well trodden path.
-Groan, failure presents itself and ‘I can’t change’ mentality repeats itself on autoplay.
+New Year’s resolutions are about trying to break habits, which is hard, but certainly not impossible.
+We’re led to believe we need to rely on willpower (which, if you’re a regular you will know this isn’t true).
+The very moment the holidays are over, life returns to normal and undealt with stress, tiredness and constant decision-making enters the picture – Groan, failure presents itself and ‘I can’t change’ mentality repeats itself on autoplay.

 3 things to do to now instigate habit change